GTM

 Product considerations

-The first factor that impacts your onboarding is your product.
+The first factor that impacts your SaaS onboarding process is your product.
 The length and format of onboarding will vary based on:

 • How complicated your product is, and which features are best to start with